-Pedaling Kindness: Youth Build E-Bikes for Persons with Disabilities
+Pedaling Kindness: Youth Build E-Bikes for People In Need

-For many people with disabilities, mobility challenges can significantly limit their ability to explore and travel freely.
+For many people in need, whether it is with disabilities or other factors, mobility challenges can significantly limit their ability to explore and travel freely.
 However, electric bicycles or eBikes provide a much-needed solution to this problem by offering an easier, more efficient mode of transportation than traditional bikes or other forms of transportation.

 That's where the project sponsored by the Asian Roundtable of Colorado under their Acts of Kindness campaign called "Pedaling Kindness" comes in.
 This project has been launched to empower young people to build eBikes for people with disabilities.
 The goal of the program is to provide youth with the opportunity to learn valuable skills while making a positive impact in their community.